alstr/todo-to-issue-action/README.md

 The `COMMENT_MARKER` input must be set to the correct syntax (e.g. `#` for Python).

+### Dynamic Labels

+    def hello_world():
+        # TODO Come up with a more imaginative greeting
+        #  Everyone uses hello world and it's boring.
+        #  labels: enhancement, help_wanted
+        print('Hello world!')

+You can specify the labels to add to your issue in the TODO body.

+The labels should be on their own line below the initial TODO declaration.

+Include the `labels:` prefix, then a list of comma-separated label titles.

+The `todo` label is automatically added to issues to help the action efficiently retrieve them in the future.

 ### Removing TODOs

     def hello_world():
         print('Hello world!')

 Removing the `# TODO` comment will close the issue on push.

 This is still an experimental feature.
+By default it is enabled, but if you want to disable it, you can set `CLOSE_ISSUES` to `false` as described in [workflow.yaml](#workflowyaml).

 ### Updating TODOs